oscar6echo/python-package-remote-access/README.md

 This repo is inspired by this [Python-object-over-API repo](https://github.com/PierreMarion23/Python-object-over-API) and the result of frequent conversations with its author.
 If you have ideas about how to widen its scope of make its implementation more robust please **do get in touch !**

+## 6 - Python version

+This package is designed for Python 3.
+Untested on Python 2, which is [going out soon](https://pythonclock.org/) anyway.